slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Men never do evil so cheerfully and completely as when they do it from religious conviction.' -- Blaise Pascal*

+> *'I’d rather be in the mountains thinking of God than in church thinking about the mountains.' -- John Muir*

 ---